I’ve always had an obsession with the board game Candy Land.

 There are two main styles available in most grocery stores: light and dark.

 The dark variety contains a higher amount of molasses.
+It provides an excellent caramelized flavor in our beautiful oatmeal lace cookies.

 And if you open your bag of brown sugar to discover that it has hardened, don’t throw it out!
 We have three simple solutions for softening, plus storage tips to keep it from happening again!